Marco Pantani: Doping

 Matt Rendell's biography of Pantani suggests he used recombinant erythropoietin (rEPO) throughout his professional career.
 It alleges that seasonal hematocrit levels from several sources showed variations which exceeded those possible naturally, and that Pantani's main victories were probably won also thanks to blood hematocrit levels which could have been up to 60%.

-A French senate report into doping released in July 2013 confirmed that Pantani had tested positive for EPO during retroactive testing of samples from the 1998 Tour de France conducted in 2004.
+A French senate report into doping released in July 2013 conjectured that Pantani, Jan Ullrich, Bobby Julich, Erik Zabel, Jacky Durand, Laurent Desbiens had tested positive for EPO during retroactive testing of samples from the 1998 Tour de France conducted in 2004 but the tests aren't valid because the samples taken didn't conform to antidoping standards.

 Death

 In the early evening of 14 February 2004, Pantani was found dead at a hotel in Rimini, Italy.
 An autopsy revealed he had cerebral edema and heart failure, and a coroner's inquest revealed acute cocaine poisoning.
 Pantani spent the last days of his life isolated from his friends and family and barricaded himself inside his hotel room.
 Pantani's ex-girlfriend Christina Jonsson, in an April 2004 interview to Swiss news magazine L'Hebdo, indicated that following his expulsion from the 1999 Giro d'Italia, Pantani had confessed to her he had started using cocaine.
 In 2008, Fabio Carlino was convicted of supplying Pantani with a dose of ultra-pure cocaine that caused his death.
 The conviction was overturned in 2011 by the Court of Cassation after the acting Prosecutor expressed doubts regarding the verdict, while stating that he "had the impression that the exaggerated media publicity surrounding Mr. Pantani's death led the judges to an excessive attribution of responsibility."
 In 2016 the case was opened again, but shelved, and then yet again; with Italian prosecutors citing about fifty pages of new evidence to consider, in November 2021.

 Pantani was buried in his hometown, Cesenatico.
 Twenty thousand mourners were at his funeral, which was attended by Franco Ballerini, Alberto Tomba, Azeglio Vicini, Mario Cipollini and Diego Maradona among others.
 During the funeral, his manager Manuela Ronchi read notes that Pantani had written in his passport during a trip to Cuba:

 Miguel Induráin, five-times Tour de France winner, praised Pantani by saying: "He got people hooked on the sport.
 There may be riders who have achieved more than him, but they never succeeded in drawing in the fans like he did."